Filament Group a jQuery UI Sponsor and Design Team Lead

 Just around the bend

 Once the 1.6 release is out in the wild, we’ll be working with the team on cool new additions to the library.
 We’re particularly excited about the upcoming jQuery UI Menu widget.
-This builds upon Maggie’s fantastic work on our iPod style drilldown menu to create a single menu plug-in that can handle everything from simple, flat menus to flyout menus and iPod drilldowns in one convenient package.
+This builds upon Maggie’s fantastic work on an iPod style drilldown menu to create a single menu plug-in that can handle everything from simple, flat menus to flyout menus and iPod drilldowns in one convenient package.
 Many have been clamoring for this as a proper download in our lab and we’re happy that this will now be part of a future jQuery UI release.

 Other upcoming plug-ins include a Spinner for incrementing an input’s value, an Autocomplete component and some really helpful utilities like an “iframe fix” and overlay for dialogs and a postitionTo utility for alignment, positioning and handling collision detection in a consistent way across all widgets.